-- D. Restrictive Use Covenants and Public Access Easements.
-Restrictive use covenants for public access easements may be used rather than public ownership under the following conditions: - 1.
-Where surveying a meandering boundary would be excessively expensive.
+D. Restrictive Use Covenants and Public Access Easements.
+Restrictive use covenants for public access easements may be used rather than public ownership on wetlands retained by the state:

+- 1. Where Surveying a Meandering Boundary Would be Excessively Expensive.
 Where the configuration of the wetland is such that surveying the meandering boundary of the wetland would be excessively expensive, an aliquot-part (rectangular) survey rather than a meander survey may be used along the edges of wetlands.
 This may result in small portions of the wetland being conveyed to private ownership.
 Where justified by the value of the wetland, restrictive use covenants, public access easements, or staking setbacks will be applied to ensure that those portions of wetlands and associated buffers conveyed to private ownership remain in a natural condition and that public access and use are maintained. - 2.
-Where an entire wetland is included with a parcel of land to be sold for private use.
+Where An Entire Wetland Is Included with a Parcel of Land to be Sold for Private Use.
 In this case, the wetland and associated buffer may be conveyed to private ownership.
 Where justified by the value of the wetland, restrictive use covenants should be used to ensure that the wetland and associated buffer remain in a natural state.
 If there is a stream outlet from the wetland, public access easements shall be reserved adjacent to both the outlet and the wetland. - E. Dredge and Fill Permits in Wetlands.
-Permits for dredging and filling in wetlands, including permits for gravel extraction and the construction of roads and pads, will not be granted unless the proposed activity will not cause significant adverse impacts to important fish and wildlife habitat or important ecological processes, or that no feasible and prudent alternative exists.
-Where it is not feasible and prudent to avoid such activities, other mitigative measures will be considered to meet the intent of this guideline.
-Permits from other agencies, including U.S. Army Corps of Engineers 404 and Department of Environmental Conservation 401 permits, are necessary for most dredging and filling activities on wetlands.

-- F. Operation of Heavy Equipment in Wetlands.
+Permits for dredging and filling in wetlands, including permits for gravel extraction and the construction of roads and pads, should not be granted when significant adverse impacts to important, fish and wildlife habitat or ecological processes can be expected and permit stipulations will be inadequate in maintaining wetland functions or values.
+Exceptions to this standard may be granted if no feasible and prudent alternative exists.
+Where it is not feasible and prudent to avoid such activities, mitigation or other appropriate measures should be applied to meet the intent of this guideline. - F. Operation of Heavy Equipment in Wetlands.
 Permits issued for activities that require heavy equipment in wetlands that have important hydrologic, recreation, or habitat values will, to the extent feasible and prudent, avoid damage to wetlands and wetland vegetation.
-Only winter access should be used in or access wetlands whenever feasible.
+Only winter access should be used in or to access wetlands whenever feasible.
 DNR will consult with other affected agencies prior to issuing such permits. - G. Defining Wetlands and Wetland Buffer Boundaries.
-Boundaries should be defined through field inspection, interpretation of aerial photographs, or both.
+The National Wetland Inventory maps should be used in ascertaining the boundary of wetlands.
+If more precise boundary locations are required, they should be defined through field inspection, interpretation of aerial photographs, or both.
 Field inspection is preferred but will not always be possible because of cost.
 Where wetlands are particularly valuable and field inspection is not possible, boundaries should be sufficiently generous to allow for errors in interpretation.
 This will often be the case where aliquot parts are used to define wetlands.

-Where a covenant is used to protect wetlands conveyed to private ownership, boundaries where the covenant applies may be defined by aliquot parts, or otherwise described so the landowner can clearly define where the covenant applies.
+Where a covenant is used to protect wetlands conveyed to private ownership, aliquot parts may define boundaries where the covenant applies, or otherwise described so the landowner can clearly define where the covenant applies.